THE MOTU PROPRIO:

 Many Catholics are confused about this because they mistakenly believe

 that every good couple has an absolute right to a child.
-In no way is this true.
+In no way is

 Children are gifts from God and this is why, until the modern age, many